Office: St. Clair Hall 116

 serious illness, death in the immediate family, significant change in the

-location and/or conditions of employment, or an unexpected call to active
+location and/or conditions of employment.

 Columbia College will provide an official educational plan for all students during their initial advising appointment which details the courses needed for degree completion and an anticipated graduation date.
 Official educational plans are created after the student has applied, been admitted to a specific program, and all prior transcripts have been evaluated.